LevelUpMarketers/tta-management-plugin/docs/CartFlow.md

 1. **Adding Tickets**
    - Visitors interact with the **Event Page** template.
 When the page loads a `TTA_Cart` instance is created so session data exists early.
    - Ticket details are fetched from the database.
 Prices vary depending on membership level (`free`, `basic`, or `premium`).
    - Quantity selectors on the event page prevent selecting more than two tickets in total.
 A notice appears when the limit would be exceeded.
+Sold out ticket rows have their quantity controls disabled and the **Get Tickets** button is disabled if no tickets remain.
    - When a user adds tickets, the browser issues an AJAX request to `tta_add_to_cart`.
 The handler calculates the price, reserves inventory, and calls `TTA_Cart::add_item()`.
    - Cart data is stored in the `tta_carts` and `tta_cart_items` tables keyed by a session ID.
 Ticket availability is decreased immediately on add and the related event cache is cleared.